Xaver Landerer: Biography

 He was born in Munich in 1809.
-He studied at the University of Munich around 1831-32.
+He studied at the University of Munich around 1831–32.
 He studied pharmacology.
 One of his professors was Johann Andreas Buchner.
 Landerer eventually married Euphrosyne.
 The couple had four daughters; three of their names were Sophia, Iphigenia, and Amalia.
 All his sons died at a young age.
 In 1832, the Kingdom of Greece was established.
 Landerer became one of the pharmacists of the new King.
 By age 26, Landerer became a citizen of the newly founded Kingdom because of the Greek Nationality Act of 1835.
 Between 1834 and 1835, Landerer doctor Ioannis Vouros and the director of the Royal Pharmacy Josef Sartori formed a special committee to assemble a pharmaceutical book known as pharmacopoeia.
 The book was characteristic of the pharmaceutical drugs available at the time.
 The language of the book was Greek and Latin.
 The book was published in 1837 it was entitled Greek Pharmacopoeia (Ελληνική Φαρμακοποιΐα).
 That same year he became one of the first professors at the newly founded University of Athens.
 He taught physics, chemistry, and pharmacology.
 He was the first professor of chemistry in Greece.
 He helped organize the newly founded university along with Konstantinos Negris and Dimitrios Stroumpos.
 Landerer continued writing.
 He wrote articles for Buchner's Repertorium a German pharmacological journal founded by his professor Johann Andreas Buchner.
 Landerer also did extensive research on the hot springs of Greece.
 He was also a notable botanist.
 Greek mathematician Ioannis Papadakis also decided to study at the University of Munich around 1836.

 By September 1843, the people were unhappy with the foreign monarch chosen to lead the new country.
-They led a rebellion called the The Revolution of September 3, 1843.
+They led a rebellion called the Revolution of September 3, 1843.
 The people obtained a constitutional monarchy.
 Regrettably, all the foreign professors were expelled from the university in favor of Greek professors.
 Landerer, Karl Nikolas Fraas, Friedrich Zentner, Charles Laurent, Christian Hansen, Konstantinos Negris, and Theophil Hansen were all expelled.
 Within one year most of the faculty were rehired.
 Landerer also became a professor at the Athens Polytechnic University.
 He continued teaching physics, chemistry, and pharmacology.
 He also began teaching botany.
 He taught at two universities and was the royal pharmacist.
 He also conducted scientific research and continued publishing books worldwide.
 Landerer helped revive the first modern Olympic Games known as the Zappas Olympics.
 They were held in 1859, 1870, and 1875 in Athens, Greece.
-Landerer was the dean of the philosophical school twice (1846-1847 and 1854-1855).
+Landerer was the dean of the philosophical school twice (1846–1847 and 1854–1855).
 He also founded the first Laboratory of Pharmaceutical Chemistry in Greece.
 He was a member of the Medical Congress.
 He retired in 1869 after twenty-five years of service, he was sixty years old.
 His student Stamatios D. Krinos replaced him.
 Landerer was officially appointed professor emeritus in 1875.
 He continued writing, conducting research, and occasionally teaching classes until he died at 76 years old in Athens on July 7, 1885.